openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :alt: Save, duplicate and export recipe menu.
     :align: center

-Now if you click on the three lines icon, you should see an additional option: **Revert to old revision...**
+If you click on the three lines icon, you should see an additional option: **Revert to old revision...**

 .. figure:: ../_images/workflows/area_estimation/revert_to_old_revision.png
-    :alt: After saving, the menu adds a Revert to old revision option.
+    :alt: After saving, the menu adds a **Revert to old revision** option.
     :align: center

 Choosing this option brings up a list of auto-saved versions from SEPAL.
 You can use this to revert changes if you make a mistake.

 .. tip::

-    Now, when you open SEPAL and click the Search option, you will see a row with this name that contains the parameters you just set.
+    Now, when you open SEPAL and click the **Search** option, you will see a row with this name that contains the parameters you just set.

 .. figure:: ../_images/workflows/area_estimation/revision_menu.png
-    :alt: Revisions menu dropdown.
+    :alt: Revisions menu dropdown
     :align: center

 Finally, we will save the mosaic itself.
 This is called "retrieving" the mosaic.
 This step is necessary to perform analysis on the imagery.